Moving to Fairfax, Virginia: A Comprehensive Guide

 Which neighborhoods in Fairfax, Virginia, might suit your lifestyle?

-Fairfax offers diverse neighborhoods, each with unique characteristics.
+Fairfax offers different neighborhoods, each with clear local differences.
 Fairfax City provides a suburban feel with access to urban amenities, while Oakton offers more spacious living with a focus on community.

 • Fairfax City: Suburban with urban amenities